 - Magnesium Glycinate – this calming form of magnesium is great for improving sleep, and reducing anxiety and depression.

-Which Magnesium Supplement I Use
+Which Supplement I Use

 It’s called Reacted Magnesium and you can find it in my dispensary.
 It’s a convenient combo of all three in a one-stop-shop!
 I love it for PMS cramps and even depression.
 I started with a therapeutic dose (a little over 400mg twice/day) for a month and noticed a huge improvement so since then I have scaled to a maintenance dose of a little over 400mg once/day.
 Now I rarely experience cramps or get truly depressed unless I have not prioritized my self-care.
-Is this you?
-I would love to help you.
-Reach out here to book an appointment.

 Recent Comments